 Hits from the 1980's and 1990's are performed by Hungarian and "foreign" bands and singers.

 This is a really nice, relaxing, 'End Of Summer' Festival with plenty of wine varieties, local food and crafts stalls.

 I like this festival because it falls around my birthday!
-So I cannot get a better excuse to have a glass of wine or two.....or three!
+So I cannot have a better excuse to drink a glass of wine or two.....or three!